ScotGovAnalysis/opendatascot/README.md

 #> [2] "assessed-as-homeless-or-threatened-with-homelessness"
 ```

-After viewing the structure - we decide we only want the data for “all
+After viewing the structure - we decide we only want the data for "all
-applications” and for the periods “2015-2016” and “2016-2017”, so we add
+applications" and for the periods "2015-2016" and "2016-2017", so we add
 these to the filter.

 ``` r